-We measure website performance through Google Analytics (Google Analytics 4 from July 2023), a service which tracks and reports online traffic.
+We measure website performance through Google Analytics 4 (GA4), a service which tracks and reports online traffic.
 Analytics provides website owners with useful data such as:

 - how users find your site (referrals)

 - how users navigate through your site